TheTumultuousUnicornOfDarkness/CPU-X/README.md

 [![GitHub downloads](https://img.shields.io/github/downloads/X0rg/CPU-X/latest/total.svg)](https://github.com/X0rg/CPU-X)
 [![GitHub issues](https://img.shields.io/github/issues/X0rg/CPU-X.svg)](https://github.com/pX0rg/CPU-X/issues)

 CPU-X is a Free software that gathers information on CPU, motherboard and more.
-CPU-X is similar to CPU-Z (only available for Microsoft Windows, see http://www.cpuid.com/softwares/cpu-z.html for more informations), but CPU-X is designed for GNU/Linux.
-It can works on *BSD on OS X (some features are missing).
+CPU-X is similar to [CPU-Z (Windows)](http://www.cpuid.com/softwares/cpu-z.html), but CPU-X is designed for GNU/Linux; it can also works on *BSD and on OS X (some features are missing).
-It is written in C, and Graphical User Interface (GUI) uses GTK3+ library, so it's working out-of-box on X11 or Wayland.
+This software is written in C programming language, and built with [CMake](http://www.cmake.org/).
-It is also possible to run a Text-based User Interface (TUI) which uses NCurses, or else to print data on standard output.
+This is a graphical software (GTK is used), but it can be used from a shell by using Ncurses or by dumping data.

 ## Dependencies

-* GTK3+ (version 3.10 or uppers recommanded)
+* GTK3+ (version 3.8 or newer, latest is recommended)
     * Graphical User Interface (GUI)
     * http://www.gtk.org/
-    * Required to run CPU-X in GTK mode; **not** embedded in portable version (system library will be used)
+    * Required to run CPU-X in GTK mode; **not** embedded in portable version (use system shared library)

 * Ncurses
     * Text-based User Interface (TUI)